CP1401/Practicals/prac_01/README.md

 ### Algorithm with I, P, O
 Write an algorithm to calculate the brew ratio of coffee, given the dose (quantity of coffee beans in grams) and the yield (brewed coffee in grams).
-Example: Dose of 18g and yield of 45g is a 1 to 2.5 brew ratio.
+Example: A dose of 18g and yield of 45g is a 1 to 2.5 brew ratio.

 This algorithm doesn't have any control structures, but just uses **input, processing and output**.